Rheumatoid cachexia refers to the loss of muscle mass and strength due to rheumatoid arthritis (RA). It’s often called muscle wasting.

 In resistance training, you push or pull to increase the strength of your muscles.
-You can do this kind of exercise in water to reduce the impact on your joints.
+You can do this kind of exercise in water to reduce the effect on your joints.

 Resistance training builds lean muscle mass and increases your range of motion, allowing you to move more easily.
 It has also

 While some people with RA and muscle wasting may be malnourished, merely eating more is not the answer.
 This is because the affected muscles don’t absorb nutrition properly.

 Ask your doctor for specific dietary guidelines.
 They will most likely recommend a high-protein, low-carbohydrate anti-inflammatory diet.

 There are no reliable tests to determine if someone has cachexia, but measuring body mass index and assessing

-Medicines that tend to help treat rheumatoid cachexia are the same drugs used to treat RA.
+Medications that tend to help treat rheumatoid cachexia are the same drugs used to treat RA.
 Medications that treat RA and may also improve muscle mass include:

 Cachexia is a serious complication for people with RA.
-Lean muscle loss leads to pain, fatigue, depression, accidents caused by poor balance, and even heart failure.
+Lean muscle mass loss leads to pain, fatigue, depression, accidents caused by poor balance, and even heart failure.